eileenmcnaughton/omnipay-paybox/README.md

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
-This package implements 2Checkout support for Omnipay.
+This package implements Paybox support for omnipay.

 ## Installation